antofuller/configaformers/README.md

 # Muddy-Nets
 A PyTorch library for highly configurable transformers - easing model architecture search and experimentation.

+The implementation uses lots of type checking, and descriptions.
 ## Blocks to Add:
 1. Depthwise convolution
 2. Fast Fourier Convolution